eugenekolo/github-scripts/README.md

 ## JavaScript

+- [puppeteer-recorder](https://github.com/checkly/puppeteer-recorder) - Puppeteer recorder is a Chrome extension that records your browser interactions and generates a  Puppeteer script.
 - [appmon](https://github.com/dpnishant/appmon) - Documentation:
 - [pwnjs](https://github.com/theori-io/pwnjs) - A Javascript library for browser exploitation
 - [juice-shop](https://github.com/bkimminich/juice-shop) - OWASP Juice Shop is an intentionally insecure webapp for security trainings written entirely in Javascript which encompasses the entire OWASP Top Ten and other severe security flaws.